-There are many states that allow police officers or peace officers, or other professionals to carry tasers or stun guns.
+Many states allow police officers, peace officers, or other professionals to carry tasers or stun guns.
 However, they also require regular training and certification to ensure they know how to use it and in which circumstances.

-In the state of Georgia, peace officers who are legally allowed to carry Tasers and other stun guns must undergo stringent training and receive certification that they qualify to carry and use such a weapon according to Ga.
+In the state of Georgia, peace officers who are legally allowed to carry Tasers and other stun guns must undergo rigorous training and receive certification that they qualify to have and use such a weapon, according to Ga.
 Code Ann. § 35-8-26.
 TASER and electronic control weapons.